 How to start?
 Ironically, the first time you’ll plan is some quality time for yourself.
 Caring for your well-being will ensure that you don’t miss the most important part: enjoying life and resting.
 Too often, we forget to do these things, forgetting that life is made to be lived as humans do, not as highly-effective machines do.
 Moreover, if you have your needs checked, chances are you’ll be more productive in your actual work.
 Therefore, grab a pen, create a weekly schedule, and make sure to plan some quality time with your family, friends, and yourself.

 The author discovered a powerful way to stay on track – self-made pacts!
 Although this little trick can get a bit uncomfortable at times, it’s a sure way to successfully complete your tasks, but only as long as you keep your word to yourself.
 So, what’s the catch?
 Give yourself a fine!
 That’s right – every time you get off track, miss a gym session, go a working day without work, and so on, the author burns a 100$ bill.
-Well, that’s a bit out of my element, so I suggest donating it, but you get the main idea!
+You could also donate it, but you get the idea!

-Now, there are other ways to ensure that you stay on track.
-Study/ Work buddies are a great option!
+Study/work buddies are also a great option to keep yourself on track.
 Talk to one of your friends and meet somewhere to have a productive session.
 If they’re not up for it, you can always find committed individuals online, on websites like Focusmate, which pairs you up with a random person to study together.
 Moreover, commitments made jointly and publicly are proven to make people stick to them more than promises you make in your mind, so that’s just a bonus!

 The third way of making a pact with yourself is through the identity pact, meaning that you commit to living up to your best self and a positive version of yourself.
 Make it a point to define yourself as a great version of your future self, without using negativity.
 For example, let’s assume you don’t eat meat.
 Instead of saying you can’t have meat, which builds temptation, say you’re a vegetarian, and you opt to not have it.
 See how much of a change that does?
 Good!
 Now, build an image of yourself in your mind that’s indistractable, has a remarkable focus, and is very consistent, instead of focusing on the negative aspects.

-Indistractable delves into the area of self-improvement and talks about the devastating effects that technology, our indispensable devices, and the urge to procrastinate have on our life.
-By optimizing the way we work, balancing our personal and professional lives, and learning a few effective practices to combat distractions, we can become more productive and efficient, while still having time for self-care.
-From small acts of change, like organizing your desktop and email, to changing the way you think and manage your time, this book will teach you all there is to know about becoming indistractable.
+Indistractable talks about the devastating effects that technology, our indispensable devices, and the urge to procrastinate have on our life.
+By optimizing the way we work, balancing our lives, and combating distractions, we can become more productive while still having time for self-care.
+From small acts of change, like organizing your desktop and email, to changing the way you manage your time, this book will make you indistractable!

-Who would I recommend the Indistractable summary to?
+Who would I recommend our Indistractable summary to?

-The 30-year-old person who wants to learn how to optimize their time and change their mindset for the better, the 20-year-old who feels as if they get too easily distracted by their phone and can’t focus on their studies, or the 37-year-old concerned parent who wants to educate their children right.
+The 30-year-old person who wants to learn how to optimize their time, the 20-year-old student who can’t focus on their studies, and any concerned parent who wants to educate their children by example.